AwolDes/goanda/README.md

 # goanda
-An Golang wrapper for the [OANDA](http://developer.oanda.com/) v20 API.
+A Golang wrapper for the [OANDA v20 API](http://developer.oanda.com/rest-live-v20/introduction/).
+Currently OANDA has wrappers for Python, Javascript and Java.
+Goanda exists to extend upon those languages because of the increasing popularity of Go and for a side prject I'm working on.

 ## Requirements
 - Go v1.9+